Read the Prologue and Chapter 1 of Forbidden Captive…

 There was too much blood.

 Helpless and useless.
-The realization was so consuming and weighed me down so fully that it was nearly suffocating.
-Tears racked through me.
-Each drop fell to land on the knees of her nightgown.
+The realization was so consuming and weighed me down so fully, it was nearly suffocating.
+Tears racked through me, each drop landing at the knees of her nightgown.

-She couldn’t speak by the time her eyes found me.
-I watched how rapidly the light left her crystal-blue eyes.
-Still, when her eyes stopped seeing my face and the world around us, it seemed so sudden.
+By the time her eyes found me, she couldn’t speak.
+I watched how the light left her crystal-blue eyes.
+Still, when her eyes became lifeless to the world around us, it seemed so sudden.

 I didn’t care if I was showing weakness.